Zeck69/zeck69.github.io/index.md

 As you can see, the previous graph contains a slider to choose what threshold is considered for the treatment of the pair matching.
 Play around with it.
 Does something stand out to you?
 The most curious of you, will find out that there is indeed a significant difference for a good part of the levels, just not in the direction you though.
 As we can see, the difference is significant for low levels of fame, indicating that you should rather have an unknown cast than a medium famous cast.
 On the other hand, even if we increase our treatment for only very well-known casts (average fame above 75%), the difference is very clear and still not significant.
 Does this mean that we should throw away our beloved star - packed casts?
 Not so fast my dear movie visionary, as significance depends on the result of a t-test, low density parts of the movie universe are very hard to conclude on.
 How many movies are they in which every cast member is known by more ¾ of the population?
 Not so many, therefore there is a lot of variance and very little significance to the results with this threshold, even if we would like to conclude from our initial assessment that it doesn’t make sense.
 With our current data, we can only conclude that we are better off with an unknown cast than with a mildly famous cast.

-### But beyond the spotlight, would you rather charisma or controversy?
+### But Beyond the Spotlight, Would You Rather Have Charisma or Controversy?

 Is all fame good?
 There are multiple ways to be known, some considered more ethic than others, but does it have an impact?
 For this analysis, we are going to work with data concerning only the famous actors of a movie, as likeliness or controversy is much more personal and can hardly be generalized over a full cast.